Ph.D. Economics. University of Nebraska, Lincoln, 1993

 |Expertise:||Economics, Economic Education, Gender|

 Selected Publications and Accomplishments

-- Johnson, M., Robson, D.A., & Taengnoi Siemers, S. (Forthcoming).
+- Johnson, M., Robson, D.A., & Taengnoi Siemers, S. (2014).
 A Meta Analysis of the Gender Gap in Performance in Economics Courses.
 Review of Social Economy.

 - Cotti, C., Johnson, M., Robson, D.A., & Taengnoi Siemers, S. (2013).
 The Gender Gap in Early Business Courses: Determinants of Performance in Economics and Statistics.
 Journal of the Academy of Business Education.